OleksandrOsypenko89/Interview/README.md

 | Login    | Johnny_Depp@gmail.com | demo_test@gmail.com |
 | Password | password              | password            |

 You can also register yourself.
-In order for your account to be saved on a permanent basis, you need to add your account details to the `data.sql` file or remove the `spring.sql.init.mode=always` parameter in the `application.properties`file so that the data in your docker container is not overwritten after each program restart.
+In order to save your account permanently, you need to change the parameter `spring.sql.init.mode` in the `application.properties` file to `never` so that the data in your docker container is not overwritten after each restart of the program or manually add account data to the `data.sql` file.